agude/agude.github.io/_books/mariel_of_redwall.md

 directing his searats from the safety of his island fortress.
 Still, we develop a hatred for him due to how he mistreats all the creatures---friends and foes alike---that he encounters.

+The forest of Mossflower is also different in this book. {{ the_author }} takes liberties with the setting depending on the needs of the story: the Abbey changes shape and the location of things shifts.
+In {{ this_book }}, Mossflower feels dark and dangerous---the hermit Pakatugg is deceitful, herons and pike wait around every corner, and parts are dark and swampy where stepping off the path means death---whereas in {{ redwall }} the woods felt safe and bright.

 {{ this_book }} also features the first scenes of the Long Patrol hares and the Badger lord in combat, which is satisfying after their reputations as warriors